 "We were driving along to Traverse City to watch our minor-league team play, and he said, 'You know Tom, that's a job you really should take,'" says Renney.
 "I thought to myself, 'That's interesting'."

-Renney says that Bob Nicholson reached out to him multiple times throughout this hiring process.
+Bob Nicholson reached out to Renney multiple times throughout this hiring process.
 Renney says the most important advice imparted to him from his predecessor is "understand and respect the volunteer.
 Put them in the forefront of what you do.
 Understand for them it is truly a game and about the love of the sport, and for you it's a job.
-Make sure you let them know how much you love it as well.
+Make sure you let them know how much you love it as well."

 One of the first orders of business for the new president and CEO—other than making the move from Detroit to Calgary—is to connect with the various branches of hockey in Canada and the volunteers that make them run.